biomurph/HeartBone/README.md

 	*	This is useful for debugging

 ### a or A
 *	These keys convert the gif image to BLACK and WHITE, and loads it to your Heart Bone.
 The program reads the color of the FIRST pixel (upper-left-most pixel)of the FIRST gif and uses that as the background color for ALL of the frames in the gif.
 Pressing 'a' reads the background as BLACK.
 Pressing 'A' reads the background as WHITE.
 This works well with most gifs that have a consistent background color, like KOI.gif.
-Or ones that have an animation that changes the pixel color at the upper left corner of the screen, like Spiraltorustorso.gif
+Or gifs that have an animation that changes the pixel color at the upper left corner of the screen, like Spiraltorustorso.gif

 ### b or B
 *	These keys convert the gif image to BLACK and WHITE, and loads it to your Heart Bone.
 The program reads the color of the first pixel of EVERY gif frame (upper-left-most pixel) and uses that as the background color FOR THAT FRAME.This is useful if you have a gif with changing background like explode.gif or fiercingHeart.gif